adrianoos/YouTubeCLone/README.md

 # YouTubeCLone
-Clone of YouTube with React and Material-UI
+Clone of YouTube made with React

 Live version -> https://adrianoos.github.io/YouTubeCLone/

-Additional technologies used:
-- axios for data fetching
+- Practice of data fetching css styling for desktop and mobile
-- Material-UI for fast styling practice